Welcome to the Computational Turbulence Laboratory (CTLab) at KU!

 Supersonic Aerothermodynamics

 We study high-Mach number boundary layers over rough walls to examine the impact of shock-boundary layer-roughness interactions on the turbulence field and heat transfer.
-The end goal is to shed light on roughness-induced early transition to turbulence and surface ablation phenomena, and devise turbulence models to predict roughness effects in extreme compressible regimes.
-Additionally, we explore the potential use of anisotropic porous media for turbulence control in high-Mach number flows.
+The end goal is to shed light on roughness-induced early transition to turbulence and surface ablation, and devise turbulence models to predict roughness effects in extreme compressible regimes.

-Below is a video of periodic turbulent channel flow over a rough surface at Mach 1.5 — the first, and probably the only, visualization of such flow simulations.
+Below is a video of periodic turbulent channel flow over a rough surface at Mach 1.5 — the first visualization of such flow simulations.

 Clean Energy Harvesting